| Design, Innovation,

 serve as the same purpose.
 All of our cases guard against bottom impact

+(the most common) damage.
 Composite materials make strong bass cases.

 In the old days, (not very long ago) fiberglass cases were the 'cutting edge'